boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **SAML_PATH**

-The ACS path at which the [saml response](./npm-library#handle-saml-response) is sent back from the IdP.
+The ACS path at which the [saml response](./npm-library#handle-saml-response) is sent back from the SAML IdP.
 Set this when using the npm package.

 NPM library option: `samlPath`

 For example `/api/oauth/saml`

+### **OIDC_PATH**

+The `redirect_uri` at which the Authorization response is sent back from the OpenId Connect IdP.
+Set this when using the npm package.

+NPM library option: `oidcPath`

+For example `/api/oauth/oidc`

 ### **IDP_DISCOVERY_PATH**